-Is the combination of real assets in investors’ portfolios meeting their investment objectives?
+Is the combination of real assets in an institutional portfolio meeting the investor’s investment objectives?
 Investors may arbitrarily group real assets into a single category when constructing their portfolios.
 However, real assets exhibit diverse features and macroeconomic sensitivities that should be carefully assessed during the portfolio construction process.

 Real Asset Strategy Portfolios